 This beginner’s guide explains the steps to install the Yay AUR helper in Arch Linux.

-It basically automates many package management tasks such as search, resolves dependencies on the fly, compiles and builds packages and of course publishing your own packages for AUR.
+It automates many package management tasks such as searching, resolving dependencies on the fly, compiling and building packages, and, of course, publishing your packages for AUR.